ClaireLally8/StudyPal/testing.md

 - Upon manually entering the `http://study-pal.herokuapp.com/modules` or the `http://study-pal.herokuapp.com/notes`.
 The page content is displayed without an email in the Session.
     - Attempts to resolve this using an if (email in Session) statement was made, however this issue was still presented for these pages.
+- Select tag in HTML not defaulting to the subject name where the '+' icon is clicked.
+Attempts were made to resolve, however due to lack of knowledge on why this was an issue, I was unable to resolve the issue.
 No other known bugs were presented upon review of the application.

 ---
-### UX Testing
+### Functional Testing
 ---

-Two main tests were conducted to ensure a positive User Experience :
+Usability tests were conducted to ensure a positive User Experience and the site was functioning correctly and as intended :

-1) User Testing
-2) Competitive Benchmarking

 #### User Tests